 Part of Manchester Township, Whiting is in Ocean County, which is like a year-round vacation destination for active adults.
 It’s a drivable distance from Atlantic City, New York City, and Philadelphia, and it’s also a short drive from Toms River.
-Campers, hikers, cyclists, and other nature lovers are in their glory here, as Whiting is also in-between Double Trouble State Park and Brendan T. Byrne State Forest.
-This area is designed to make life easier for active adults, with a myriad of grocery stores, pharmacies, banks, convenience stores, coffee shops, churches, auto repair shops, and anything else you can think of right in town.
+Campers, hikers, cyclists, and other nature lovers are in their glory here as Whiting is also in-between Double Trouble State Park and Brendan T. Byrne State Forest.
+This area is designed to make life easier for active adults, with a myriad of grocery stores, pharmacies, banks, convenience stores, coffee shops, churches, auto repair shops, and anything else you can think of.

-There are seven Crestwood communities in Whiting, and Crestwood 3 is a favorite among homebuyers.
-As a large active adult neighborhood, it has 1,010 resale attached home offered in a wide variety of floorplans.
+There are seven Crestwood communities in Whiting, and Crestwood Village 3 is a favorite among homebuyers.
+As a large active adult neighborhood, it has 1,010 resale attached homes offered in a wide variety of floor plans.
 These range from 537 to 1,826 square feet with one to two bedrooms and bathrooms as well as designated parking spots or garages.
 Upgrades may include eat-in kitchens, hardwood flooring, and security camera systems.
 A monthly homeowners’ association (HOA) fee covers snow removal, lawn care, and taxes.

 Friends spend time at special events like dances, travel club, game nights, and the mixed dart league.
-Crestwood 3’s private clubhouse has a multi-purpose room, a ballroom, game rooms, bocce, and shuffleboard.
+Crestwood Village 3’s private clubhouse has a multipurpose room, a ballroom, game rooms, bocce, and shuffleboard.
 There’s also a community bus for resident use.

 Deerfield Hall is the community clubhouse, and it has activity and game rooms, an exercise room, a catering kitchen, a ballroom, bocce and shuffleboard, and a library.
 There’s also a community bus for homeowners to use.
 The long list of clubs and activities includes line dancing, chair yoga, bowling, art classes, movie nights, and travel club.